 About 4:00pm, I got word that Phantom was canceled for the evening and Broadway was canceled until further notice, which was disorienting and scary.
 We made dinner, stayed until late, and made our way back to the hotel.
 The most immediate threat was a report that the Center For Disease Control, which is in Atlanta, was listed as a potential terrorist target, so were nervous.
 Figuring out how to deal with all of this, how to get Rob home, how to get my parent's home, was next up on the agenda.
 All I knew was one thing for sure.
 I was NOT going back to New York, and neither was Charlotte.
 No way.

-P. S. It seemed inappropriate to post “funny” pictures today, so instead I’ll give you this I found this video in my Facebook feed, (thanks, Ruth).
+P. S. It seemed inappropriate to post "funny" pictures today, so instead I'll give you this I found this video in my Facebook feed, (thanks, Ruth).
 It is a wonderful 11 minutes of heroism in an under reported 9/11 story.
 I had no idea about the magnitude of this, proving we are always learning, even 10 years later.
 I start teaching a class this week, so I am taking a day off blogging to prepare.
 See you Tuesday, everyone, for the start of the wrap up.
-Click on the highlighted link below to view the video.
+Click here to view the video.